mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ## Easing back into work

 When I sat down to write this retrospective, I remembered writing about feeling anxious about not having any time to work.
-It seemed like such a distant memory that I remembered it being two months ago, but it was actually just last month.
+It seemed like such a distant memory that I thought it was two months ago.
+I was surprised to see that was actually my most recent retrospective.

 Fortunately, I'm feeling much more relaxed about balancing time with family with time to myself.

-There are a few factors that influenced this:
+A few factors that influenced this:

 ### My son sleeps better at night

 He was initially waking up three or four times per night and eating for 60-90 minutes per wakeup, but now he only wakes up two or three times per night and goes back to sleep within 15 to 60 minutes.

+Last night, he slept the full night (7 hours 45 minutes), which was very exciting.

 ### We're getting more help from family